devender-yadav/iota-snapshot-analyser/README.md

 # iota-snapshot-analyser

-This is a simple project that analyze iota holding among all the addresses using public snapshot file.
-It will generate bar chart for IOTA tokens range vs Nummber of addresses for different public snapshots.
+This is a simple project that analyzes iota holding among all the addresses using public snapshot file.
+It will generate bar chart for IOTA tokens range vs Number of addresses for different public snapshots.

 ![ota-distribution](https://github.com/devender-yadav/iota-snapshot-analyser/blob/master/src/test/resources/iota-distribution.png)